 Payments regularity: with P2P, you receive a monthly instalment, while bond issuers pay annually or semi-annually.

 Returns rate: most P2P platforms offer 5-10% return rates, for corporate bonds the average returns are 3 to 5%.

-The returns from both investment options are taxed, unless you are using an IFISA, Innovative Finance Individual Savings accounts.
+The returns from both investment options are taxed unless you are using an IFISA, Innovative Finance Individual Savings account.

 Why is P2P lending a better investment decision than bonds?

 Now that we have laid out the three core differences between the two investment options, it’s time to reason which is a better one.
 As the paragraph title suggests, we stick to P2P lending, and here is why.